-Your home inspection report is far more than just a passing grade for your home.
-It also contains a wealth of information about the state of your home, including the age of key appliances, the condition of your roof and much more.
-Read it over to get a solid idea of what kinds of repairs you’ll need to tackle down the road.
+Your home inspection report offers a new homeowner far more than just a passing grade for your home.
+It also provides a wealth of information to a new homeowner about the state the home: hidden maintenance issues, the age of key appliances, the condition of your roof and much more.
+Read it over to get a solid idea of what kinds of repairs you need to tackle down the road.

-There’s no telling how many people have the key to your house when you first move in.
-That’s why it’s a good idea to swap out all the locks as soon as possible.
+Most people give spare keys to important people in their lives.
+When you first move in, you don’t know how many other people still have keys.
+That’s why a new homeowner should swap out all the locks as soon as possible.
 If you have standard locks, you can call a locksmith or simply re-key the current door locks by removing the lock cylinder and changing the pins.

-The time will come when you’ll need to reset a tripped electrical circuit breaker.
-That job will be a whole lot easier if you not only know where your circuit breaker box is located, but also which breaker controls which circuit.
-With all luck the breakers will be labeled—if not, take the time to label which breakers control which individual circuits in your home.
+Everyone needs to reset a tripped electrical circuit breaker occasionally.
+That’s an easy job if you know where your circuit breaker box is located and which breaker controls which circuit.
+With any luck, you’ll find accurate labels — if not, a new homeowner needs to label which breakers control which individual circuits.

 Compile a List of Trusted Contractors

-Whether it’s a furnace that stops working in the dead of winter or an overflowing toilet, you need to know who to call when disaster strikes.
-Compile a list of trusted plumbers, electricians, HVAC contractors and other others to save time and hassle later on.
+Whether the furnace stops working in the dead of winter or an overflowing toilet won’t shut off, you need to know who to call when disaster strikes.
+Compile a list of trusted plumbers, electricians, HVAC contractors and other maintenance specialists to save time and hassle later on.
 Recommendations from neighbors, as well as online resources like AngiesList.com, can help you find trusted names.
-Of course, we also recommend that you get familiar and comfortable with DIY fixes, repairs and updates by consulting familyhandyman.com.
+Of course, we also recommend that you get familiar and comfortable with DIY fixes, repairs and updates by consulting our other expert articles.

 Check the Fire Alarms and Carbon Monoxide Detectors

 The National Fire Protection Association recommends having smoke alarms installed inside every bedroom, outside each sleeping area and on every level of the home, including the basement.
 Also, each home should have one carbon monoxide detector on each floor, one in (or just outside) each sleeping area and one in the basement.
-Make sure you have enough detectors in your new home and that they are in good working order.
+Make sure you have enough detectors in your new home, that they are not older than seven years and that they are in good working order.

 Have a Lock-Out Plan

-It’s an unfortunate fact that everyone gets locked out of their home from time to time.
+Unfortunately, everyone gets locked out of their home from time to time.
 Plan ahead for the inevitable by giving your key to a trusted neighbor or stashing it in a super-secret hiding place.
-Or simply avoid the situation altogether by installing keyless locks.
+You can simply avoid the situation altogether by installing keyless locks.

 Check the Water Heater

-A good hot water temperature is 120 degrees F (48.89 degree C)—any hotter and you’ll run the risk of scalds.
-So definitely check out your water heater and adjust the temperature if necessary.
-While you’re there, you might consider doing a bit of maintenance to extend your water heater’s lifespan.
+A good hot water temperature is 120 degrees F (48.89 degree C) — any hotter runs the risk of scalds.
+So a new homeowner should definitely check out the water heater and adjust its temperature if necessary.
+While there, you might consider doing a bit of maintenance to extend your water heater’s lifespan.

 Schedule a Service Call For the HVAC System

-It’s a good idea to schedule a maintenance check for your new home’s HVAC system.
-You want to make sure everything is safe, clean and able to get you through the dog days of summer and the coldest days of winter.
-Ask the previous homeowners which contractor they used—sometimes you have to schedule through a particular contractor in order to maintain the HVAC system’s warranty.
+Every new homeowner should schedule a maintenance check for the home’s HVAC system.
+You want to make sure it operates in a safe, clean manner that can get you through the dog days of summer and the coldest days of winter.
+Ask the previous homeowners which contractor they used — sometimes you have to schedule through a particular contractor in order to maintain the HVAC system’s warranty.

 Many first-time homeowners aren’t sure which projects to tackle as the seasons change.
-It’s important to stay on top of tasks because maintaining a home is easier than dealing with disasters and big repairs later on.
-Fortunately, there are many resources like this year-round home maintenance checklist to help you out.
+Stay on top of important seasonal tasks, because you’d rather deal with routine maintenance now than deal with disasters and big repairs later on.
+Fortunately, you can access many resources like this year-round home maintenance checklist to help you out.

 Do a Home Inventory

-The purpose of a home inventory is to be able to prove a loss to your insurance company once you make a claim.
-It can also help you know how much home insurance you need.
-There are several ways to do a home inventory: creating a list, taking photos, creating a narrated video or using a home inventory app.
+Doing a thorough home inventory helps homeowners prove a loss to an insurance company when making a claim.
+It can also help a new homeowner determine how much home insurance to purchase.
+You can accomplish a home inventory in several ways: creating a list, taking photos, creating a narrated video or using a home inventory app.